-The WSUD in Sydney Program seeks to deliver the tools and resources necessary for Sydney to become a Water Sensitive City.
+The WSUD in Sydney Program is an initiative of the Greater Sydney Local Land Services and seeks to deliver the tools and resources necessary for Sydney to become a Water Sensitive City.
 It aims to increase the capacity and commitment of Sydney Metropolitan councils to implement WSUD, through:

 - Increasing the abilities and resources of individuals and organisations who are responsible for implementing WSUD;